zdravkov/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-crosshair-tooltip.md

 ### background `String`

 The background color of the tooltip.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-valueAxisItem-crosshair-tooltip background="background">